gcsmith/example-secrets-flow/README.md

 <kbd><img src="images/env-list.png" width=800></kbd>

 For the `authorize-external` environment, add a 'Required reviewers' deployment protection rule.
-This will gate the action using this environment until the review explicitly approves the deployment.
+This will gate the action using this environment until the reviewer explicitly approves the deployment.

 <kbd><img src="images/env-protection.png" width=800></kbd>